yangpan2022/EduStarPage/README.md

 # EduStar Academic Centre — Website

-A 1:1 rebuild of the EduStar Academic Centre website (originally WordPress + Astra + Elementor), rebuilt with modern tooling.
+A Web rebuild of the EduStar Academic Centre website (originally WordPress + Astra + Elementor), rebuilt with modern tooling.
 Content, colours, fonts and imagery are carried over from the source site; layout and alignment issues from the original have been cleaned up.

 ## Version